ReallySecureShell/PapersPlease/README.md

 | Parallel | 20161222(x86-64),20180222(Android) |  Both  |

 **NOTE**:<br>
-The software versions are not to be taken as an absolute requirement.
+Exact software versions are not required.
 They are only present as a reference for debugging purposes.

 ## Usage